ramonbasilio/WebScrapping-AmericanVisa/README.md

 proximityParameter( ) returns a number (in days) that is the subtraction of the nearest available date and the first day of the year 2022.

+## class save
+This class saves the following data in the spreadsheet:

+index > Search index (integer starting at 2) currentMonth > Month of date available currentYear > Year of available date totalDays > Number of days available availableDays > Available days firstClosestDate > The closest available date proximityParameter > Proximity parameter